 - Association of Hispanists of Great Britain and Ireland

 - Women in Spanish, Portuguese and Latin American Studies

 - Red de Literatura Electrónica Latinoamericana

-I teach Latin American cultural studies through a decolonial lens at all levels of the undergraduate curriculum, including a research-led final year module entitled ‘New Media in Latin America’.
-I also contribute to a wide range of cross-school modules at undergraduate and taught postgraduate level, especially the MA in Professional Language and Intercultural Studies, for which I was Programme Manager for many years.
+I teach Latin American cultural studies through a decolonial lens at all levels of the undergraduate curriculum, including a research-led final year module shared with Dr Stuart Green entitled ‘Race and Representation in the Spanish-speaking World’.
+I also contribute to a wide range of cross-school modules at undergraduate and taught postgraduate level, including the level 2 module, ‘Global Environmental Humanities’, and the core module of the MA in Professional Language and Intercultural Studies, for which I was Programme Manager for many years.
 I supervise final year projects in the field of my expertise for Level 3 students on all programmes involving Spanish or Portuguese.

-To date, I have supervised to successful completion five PhDs and five MAs by Research, both as lead supervisor, and as co-supervisor with colleagues across the School of Languages, Cultures and Societies and the wider University.
-I am currently supervisor for four PhD candidates, including one through the Leverhulme-funded Doctoral Training Programme in Extinction Studies, and one MA by Research.
+To date, I have supervised to successful completion five PhDs and six MAs by Research, both as lead supervisor, and as co-supervisor with colleagues across the School of Languages, Cultures and Societies and the wider University.
+I am currently supervisor for eight PhD candidates, including two through the Leverhulme-funded Doctoral Training Programme in Extinction Studies, and one MA by Research.
 With my guidance and support, many of my postgraduate researchers have gone on to follow careers in academia.

 Research groups and institutes

 - Cultural studies

 - Centre for Endangered Languages, Cultures and Ecosystems